leoogrizek/Transmitter/README.md

 # Remote-Controlled Airplane Transmitter

 ## Description
 This repository contains the code and documentation for a remote-controlled airplane transmitter built using an Arduino Nano and a NRF24L01 transceiver.
 The transmitter is part of a larger project to create a remote-controlled airplane.
+The corresponding receiver can be found in this [repository](https://github.com/leoogrizek/Receiver).

 ## Table of Contents
 - [Electronics](#electronics)